Business coaches face a big problem. Admin tasks eat up 35-50% of your time. This hurts profits and limits how many clients you can serve.

 Implementation Strategy

-Phase 1: Preparation and Planning
+Phase 1: Prep and Planning

-Conduct a Task Audit:
+Do a Task Audit:

 Document Core Processes:

-Create simple documentation for key processes:
+Create simple docs for key processes:

-- Client onboarding sequence and timeline
+- Client onboarding steps

 - Session scheduling procedures